-- 1. Current SLO Assessments will be performed for sections currently being taught in fall 2014.
+- 3. Current SLO Assessments will be performed for sections currently being taught in fall 2014.
 In addition, there will be a section taught in spring of 2015.
-Assessments will be performed for that and future sections. - 2.
+Assessments will be performed for that and future sections.
+Since we have a new full time instructor teaching physics 8A, SLO assessments will be performed in fall 2015 and in all subsequent semesters. - 1.
 Agreement to perform SLO's should be made part of the agreement for an adjunct instructor to accept a physics course, particularly in physics 2A. - 2.
 Discuss how distance education courses assessment results compare to face-to-face courses, if applicable?
 (Respond to this question if your program has distance education courses.)

 Assessments have been done for only distance education classes in astronomy 10, 20, and 30, and only distance education classes for physics 10, and 10L.
 Conversely, assessments have only been done for on campus sections of Physics 8A, 8B, 8C, 8D.

 No assessments have been done for physics 2A and 2B.